YubiKey-5 Guide

 The following example

-declines making an off-card backup (so that key material never leaves the YubiKey),
+declines making an off-card backup (so private key material never leaves the YubiKey),

 sets the key lifetime to never expire,